lindbrook/packageRank/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-With graphs that use ‘ggplot2’, the `se = TRUE` will add confidence
+With graphs that use ‘ggplot2’, `se = TRUE` will add confidence
 intervals:

 ``` r